jessitron/scattered-rugs/README.md

 Give it a group_id (like com.jessitron) and an artifact_id (like org-dep-graph).

+#### BringInScalatest
+Add the POM dependencies for scalatest, along with the build plugin to run them and the build plugin to skip the Java test phase.

 #### MakeExecutableJar
 turn a JVM + maven project into one I can run from a shell command line.
 (For Windows you'd need a different script, sorry.)